benwr/soanm/README.md

 Once you have created this configuration directory, the provisioning process is begun by running `soanm sponsor [conf_directory]`.
-This will print a corresponding command for you to run on the enrollee (this command will include a secret used to securely connect the computers to one another)
+This will print a corresponding command for you to run on the enrollee (this command will include a secret used to securely connect the computers to one another).

 The program pairs will be run in order, sorted by filename.
 For each pair, the `sponsor` program is run first, and its output is sent over a [Magic